bertanerguc/Feature-Engineering/README.md

-Here’s a well-structured and visually appealing `README.md` file for the **Diabetes Feature Engineering** project:

----

 # 🌟 Diabetes Feature Engineering

 This project involves building a machine learning model to predict whether a person has diabetes based on their medical data.
 The focus is on applying **feature engineering** techniques and preparing the dataset for modeling.